Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 Avoid IRMAA fees by reducing your taxable income

-If you will be considering enrolling in Medicare in the next few years, the best course of action is to examine your taxable income a minimum of 2 years prior to enrolling in order to avoid additional IRMAA fees.
-Our team of financial professionals will work with you to create a comprehensive plan implementing tax-saving strategies that will help you reduce your taxable income.
-Alongside our Medicare Specialists, our investment team will thoroughly review your financial plan as a whole and suggest changes that will impact your fees thus saving you money over time.
+If you will be enrolling in Medicare in the next few years, the best course of action is to examine your taxable income a minimum of 2 years prior to enrolling in order to avoid IRMAA premium surcharges.
+Our team of financial professionals will work with you to create a comprehensive plan that implements tax-saving strategies to help you reduce your taxable income.
+Alongside our Medicare Specialist, our Investment Team will thoroughly review your financial plan as a whole and suggest changes that will impact your premiums — thus saving you money over time.

 What is IRMAA?

 If you’re a Medicare beneficiary with a higher-than-average income, the Social Security Administration (SSA) could tack an extra charge onto the Medicare premiums you pay each month.
-These extra fees are called an income-related monthly adjustment amount (IRMAA).
-IRMAA charges are based on your income.
-The SSA calculates the IRMAA amount using your modified adjusted gross income (MAGI) according to your tax returns from 2 years ago.
+These extra fees are called an Income-related Monthly Adjustment Amount (IRMAA).
+IRMAA charges are based on your income from your tax return.
+The SSA calculates the IRMAA amount using your Modified Adjusted Gross Income (MAGI) according to your tax returns from 2 years ago.
 You can use certain strategies, both before and after receiving an IRMAA, to reduce or eliminate this surcharge.

 What are the best tips to avoid an IRMAA?